On the Informativeness of Specification Tests for Estimator Validity: -test

-This section shows that the orthogonality result of Section 3 holds for the overidentified moment restriction model.
+In this section, we examine the relationship between the efficient GMM estimator and the $J$-test within the framework introduced in Sections~\ref{sec:setup} and \ref{sec:main}.
+The purpose of this section is to clarify how our results relate to the existing literature.
+In particular, \cite{hall2005} provided an orthogonal decomposition of moment restrictions into identifying and overidentifying restrictions.
+We show that our decomposition of the score function corresponds exactly to his decomposition of moment restrictions.

-We first rewrite the model by using the method of \cite{sue2022}.
-This formulation is useful for obtaining the tangent set in a conventional way in the semiparametric literature (see, e.g., Section 25.4 of \citealt{van1998}).
-Since \eqref{iden_asm} involves two unknown parameters $\theta_0$ and $P$, we write the model as a set of distributions indexed by the finite-dimensional parameter $\theta \in \Theta$ and the infinite-dimensional nuisance parameter $\eta \in \mathcal{M}$.
+To begin the analysis, we first reformulate the model following the approach of \cite{sueishi2024large}.
+This formulation is convenient because it allows us to derive the tangent set in the conventional manner of the semiparametric estimation literature (e.g., Section 25.4 of \citealt{van1998asymptotic}).
+Since model \eqref{iden_asm} involves two unknown parameters $\theta_0$ and $P$, we write the model as a set of distributions indexed by the finite-dimensional parameter $\theta \in \Theta$ and the infinite-dimensional nuisance parameter $\eta \in \mathcal{M}$.
 Specifically, for given $\theta \in \Theta$ and $\eta \in \mathcal{M}$, we define $P_{\theta, \eta}$ as the solution to